 Much of our work happens as part of networks and in collaboration with others.
-Open Future is a part of the following organisations and networks.
+Open Future is a part of the following organizations and networks.

 Open Future is an affiliate member of EDRi, the biggest European network defending rights and freedoms online.
 The EDRi network is a dynamic and resilient collective of 45+ NGOs, as well as experts, advocates and academics working to defend and advance digital rights across Europe and beyond.

 Open Future is part of the SDEPS coalition.
-SDEPS is a coalition of organisations and initiatives united in their desire to build a Shared Digital European Public Sphere (SDEPS) and advocating for public digital infrastructures that are based on democratic values and can be used and shaped by public institutions and civic initiatives.
+SDEPS is a coalition of organizations and initiatives united in their desire to build a Shared Digital European Public Sphere (SDEPS) and advocate for public digital infrastructures that are based on democratic values and can be used and shaped by public institutions and civic initiatives.